 MyWay at UMHB degrees are 120 credit hours in length (after bridging competencies back to credit hours).
-Therefore, the maximum time frame to complete a MyWay at UMHB degree is 180 credit hours.
-180 credit hours should be completed within 6 years or 12 subscription periods for students attending full-time.
+Optimally, programs can be completed within 4 years.
+Therefore, the maximum time frame to complete a MyWay at UMHB degree is 6 years or 12 subscription periods for students attending full-time.
 The program should be completed within 12 years or 24 subscription periods for students attending half-time.
+Note: If program is not completed within 6 years, student may be required to adhere to the current degree program according to the current catalog year.